 A reproducing population of the Oustalet's chameleon was discovered in rural Miami-Dade County in early 2010.
 This large chameleon is native to Madagascar where it utilizes a wide variety of habitats, including human-altered environments (D'Cruze et al. 2007).
-An interagency team, led by FWC, began a rapid assessment monitoring project in July 2011.
-Between July 2011 and July 2015, biologists removed 599 Oustalet's chameleons from a 122-acre site (Jenny Ketterlin Eckles, FWC, and Mike Rochford, UF, personal communications).
+An interagency team led by FWC began a rapid assessment monitoring project in July 2011.
+Between July 2011 and July 2016, biologists removed 600 Oustalet's chameleons from a 49-ha site (Jenny Ketterlin Eckles, FWC, and Mike Rochford, UF, personal communication).
 Preliminary diet analysis indicates that this chameleon population consumes a variety of insect and anole species.
-The interagency team is continuing periodic surveys in the known population area in order to better understand the extent of the population and natural history of this species in Florida.
+FWC is continuing periodic surveys in the known population area to better understand the extent of the population and natural history of the species in Florida.
 This species does not appear to be spreading without human assistance and the number of chameleons per survey has decreased, indicating eradication may be possible.

-The veiled chameleon (Chamaeleo calyptratus) naturally occurs in mountain and coastal regions of Yemen, the United Arab Emirates, and Saudi Arabia.
-Males reach a length of 2 feet; females get about half that size.
+The veiled chameleon naturally occurs in mountain and coastal regions of Yemen, the United Arab Emirates, and Saudi Arabia.
+Males reach a length of 0.6 m; females get about half that size.
 Like the previous species, the veiled chameleon is notable for the wide range of habitats it uses in its native countries.
-A breeding population of the veiled chameleon was documented in a low density residential area of Lee County (northwest estuaries) in 2002 and more than 100 of these lizards were captured (FWC 2013).
+A breeding population of the veiled chameleon was documented in a low-density residential area of Lee County (northwest estuaries) in 2002 and more than 100 chameleons were captured (FWC 2013).
 Scattered individual sightings have been made in the same general area.
-Recently, a significant population was discovered 100 miles across the Everglades in an agricultural area in southern Miami-Dade County near the area invaded by Oustalet's chameleons.
-A second (sub-) population was located on the boundary between the agricultural area and the Everglades wetlands, less than 4 miles from the ENP boundary.
+Recently, a significant population was discovered 160 kilometers across the Everglades in an agricultural area in southern Miami-Dade County near the area invaded by Oustalet's chameleons.
+A second (sub-) population was located on the boundary between the agricultural area and the Everglades wetlands, less than 6.5 kilometers from the ENP boundary.
 In 2014, FWC and UF discovered another population in Broward County.
 More than 50 specimens of veiled chameleon have now been removed from Miami-Dade populations.
+Reports of veiled chameleons are now common from Buckingham, Alva, Cape Coral, Marco Island, and Lutz, Florida.
 Biologists studying Oustalet's chameleon are also investigating the veiled chameleon with the same concerns and objectives.
 Florida populations of both species are suspected to have been established through intentional releases by reptile enthusiasts.
 If chameleons demonstrate the ability to spread from suburban and agricultural land and build up populations in native Florida habitats, then the argument for an aggressive eradication program will be strong.